CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-05-21.md

 #### CVE details for Debian
 - [x] @stigtsp - Mojolicious CVE correction
+    - @stigtsp - Debian was interested in getting vetted patches that we have been publishing, presumably for backporting to older packages
+        - This may be interesting to combine with @thibaultduponchelle 's patch work, and maybe the CVEs in general.
+    - @Tux - maybe we should have an official patch repo on GitHub?
 - [x] @rrwo - posted summary of rand-related issues
 - [ ] @timlegge - waiting on CVEs/disclosure for 2? other issues from that batch-